Greater Manchester local authorities are working together to develop a Clean Air Plan to tackle air pollution on local roads.

 If you own or drive a vehicle classed as a heavy goods vehicle (HGV) or have a coach operating a paid-for service which is not a registered bus service in Greater Manchester, these plans could affect you.

 An HGV is a lorry weighing more than 3.5 tonnes when not carrying a load.
-This includes smaller lorries with two axles and rigid and articulated lorries with more than two axles.
+This includes smaller lorries with two axles, rigid and articulated lorries with more than two axles, and motorised horseboxes (over 3.5t cwt).

 You can find out more from the Department for Transport’s guide to lorry types and weights.